acquire-project/zarr-writers-benchmark/README.md

 ### Testing Methodology
 There were two types of tests ran in this benchmarking suite, append tests for the libraries that supported an append functionality, and a write test.
 In both of these tests, data would be continuously written until it reached a multiple of the original specified size.<br>

-For example, if we had a starting shape of [64, 1080, 1920] and we set the variable "append_dim_size" equal to 50 in our tests, we would write data until we had a zarr folder with the shape of [3200, 1080, 1920] (64 * 50 = 3200).<br>
+For example, if we had a starting shape of [64, 1080, 1920] and we wanted to write out 50GBs, a multiplier that increases after every write would be multiplied to the first dimension of the shape.<br>
++ First Write : multiplier = 1, shape = [64 * multilplier, 1080, 1920]
++ Next Write : multiplier = 5, shape = [64 * multiplier, 1080, 1920]

 The difference between the two tests lies in the type of writes we were doing.
 In the append test, only one Zarr folder was created, which would then have data continuously appended to the back of it until it reached the desired size.
 For these tests, we would graph the speed of the write (GBps) vs. the current write number.
 In the write tests, we would create multiple Zarr folders, each slightly larger than the last, until we reached the desired size.
 For these tests, we would graph the speed of the write (GBps) vs. the amount of data being written.<br>